kurt-krueckeberg/d-docs/notes/on_iterators.md

 }
 ```

-find has a very simple specification---it advances the passed-in range until it finds the value, or until the range is exhausted.
+find has a very simple specification&mdash;it advances the passed-in range until it finds the value, or until the range is exhausted.
 It returns the balance of the range starting with the found value.

-Note that one-pass ranges allow output as well as input---it\'s up to whichever `Ref<T>` you use to allow reading, writing, or both.
+Note that one-pass ranges allow output as well as input&mdash;it\'s up to whichever `Ref<T>` you use to allow reading, writing, or both.
 If we denote a writable onepass range with WOnePassRange, we can define the
 copy algorithm like this:

 ```cpp